openstack-archive/fuel-library/deployment/puppet/corosync/README.md

  * Needs a lot more tests.
  * There is already a handful of bugs that need to be worked out.
- * Doesn't have any way to configure STONITH
  * Plus a other things since Corosync and Pacemaker do a lot.

 We suggest you at least go read the [Clusters from Scratch](http://www.clusterlabs.org/doc/en-US/Pacemaker/1.1/html-single/Clusters_from_Scratch) document